AccelOpt: A Self-Improving LLM Agentic System for AI Accelerator Kernel Optimization: Evaluation

 Engine utilization (tensor, vector, or scalar) is directly obtained from profiling, which measures the ratio of engine active time to total kernel execution time, reflecting how busy the engine is.
 All metrics range from 0 to 1.

 As shown in~\Cref{fig:case-matmul}, although the case exhibits a growing speedup window, the maximum speedup plateaus after iteration~7.
-This plateau does not indicate that the agent is merely repeating previous successful experiences—a pitfall when using self-generated in-context examples in optimization~\cite{wan2025few}.
+This plateau does not indicate that the agent is merely repeating previous successful experiences, a pitfall when using self-generated in-context examples in optimization~\cite{wan2025few}.
 Instead, the agent continues to explore diverse strategies that visibly affect performance: at iteration~10, the traffic efficiency shifts to a new distribution, and the maximum vector utilization continues to vary beyond iteration~7.
 Therefore, the exploration mechanism remains active; speedup saturates because the kernel discovered at iteration~7 has already reached about 82\% of peak throughput, leaving little room for further improvement.

 Unlike~\Cref{fig:case-matmul}, the speedup in~\Cref{fig:case-transpose-matmul} saturates early.
 Although latency does not improve, the agents continue to propose meaningful rewrites rather than minor local tweaks.
 Their exploration is reflected in the large variations and shifting trends in vector utilization and traffic efficiency.
-In this problem, the non-reduction dimension N is large, leading to a wide memory-management search space.
-However, because the operator is dominated by matrix multiplication and the baseline already reaches about 83\% of peak throughput, further gains are difficult.

-As a different scenario, in the case of~\Cref{fig:case-bmm}, very few effective rewrites are discovered by \algname.
+In the case of~\Cref{fig:case-bmm}, very few effective rewrites are discovered by \algname.
 All the performance metrics barely change, and at iterations 7-9, no correct kernels are generated.
 This is because the problem is challenging to optimize: the problem size is small enough for all the data to fit on-chip, which causes the traffic efficiency to be nearly 100\% in the baseline, and the reduction dimension K=64 is half of the hardware-native reduction dimension (128), so it is hard to fully utilize the tensor engine using current NKI APIs.

+To be noted, we post failure cases in this section, but there are actually runs where diverse exploration leads to post-plateau improvements as shown in Appendix~\Cref{fig:case-bmm-softmax}.